Wedding Photographer at Hampton Court House

 After Dinner Speeches at Hampton Court House

 After the main course, wedding speeches are customarily held.
-It’s always a fun time where the unexpected can happen, so your photographer should be on the lookout for this.
-Sometimes the speeches can be long, but from a photographic point of view, that is good to enable them to capture the speakers and reaction of you and your guests from all angles.
+It’s always fun when the unexpected can happen, so your photographer should be on the lookout for this.
+Sometimes, the speeches can be long, but from a photographic point of view, that is good to enable them to capture the speakers and reactions of you and your guests from all angles.

-The groom gives his speech in front of the stage in the Great Dining Hall.
-The round table meant that I could get their very close family in the photo as well.
+The groom gives his speech in front of the stage.
+The round table meant I could also get their very close family in the photo.

 Cheers!
 A toast to the happy couple.

-It’s good to get in-close for the toasts, especially when it’s a round table.
+Getting my camera close to the toasts is good, especially at a round table.
 All sorts are going on here.

 Evening Party in the Conservatory

 After dinner, the couple and their guests can go through to the Conservatory for the cake cutting and first dance.
-The dining hall is still available for people to sit and talk if they like.
+The dining hall is still available for people to sit and talk.

-During dinner, the DJ or band will set up and should be ready for you to take to the dancefloor and dance the night away…
+The DJ or band will set up during dinner and should be ready for you to take to the dancefloor and dance the night away…

 What a great end to your perfect wedding day at Hampton Court House!